iworks/iworks-pwa/readme.txt

 == Changelog ==

+= 1.6.2 (2024-08-26) =
+* The scope value is now relative to or limited to the site URL.
+Props for [leighcc](https://wordpress.org/support/users/leighcc/).
+Check configuration screen for new option.
+* The plugin version has been added to cache key, to force refresh data after plugin update.

 = 1.6.1 (2024-08-20) =
 * The meta viewport check request has been limited to one per day.
 Props for [skyfly024](https://wordpress.org/support/users/skyfly024/).
 * The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.0.